-You’ve seen the standard mini blinds many, many times.
-How closely have you observed them?
+You've seen the standard wood or faux wood blind many, many times.
+But how closely have you observed them?

 Well, the main reason is that your slats give you additional privacy.
 Someone passing by could theoretically still peek through your routed blinds, even when they're pulled shut.